 SPECIES PRIORITY LISTS

 Awareness of the distribution and abundance of invasive plants across our two-county area is a mandatory component of being prepared for new invasions.
 From 2012 to 2014, WHIP invested significant effort to capture a “snapshot” of the status of local invasive populations.
-With funding from the Lumberjack Resource Conservation & Development Council (Rhinelander, Wisconsin), WHIP carried out invasive plant surveys on the right-of-ways along all county highways in our two counties.
+With funding from the Lumberjack Resource Conservation & Development Council (Rhinelander, Wisconsin), WHIP carried out invasive plant surveys on the right-of-ways along all county highways in Oneida and Vilas counties.
 These surveys yielded 2381 invasive plant records.
 Maps produced from the survey data reveal relatively low occurrences of invasive plants as compared to other areas of the state.
 The favorable results could be interpreted that north central WI is not as highly vulnerable to the plethora of invasive plants common along roadways further south.
 However, the WHIP steering committee recognized the opportunity for proactive preparation for the onslaught of invasive plants likely spreading northward and the financial implications of mitigating these species at a later date.

 Through examining these survey results and consulting with our partner groups, WHIP has now created three Priority Lists of terrestrial invasive plant species: “Early Detection & Response”, “Priority Management”, and “Watch”.
 Species are separated into three categories based on overall distribution, local abundance, ecological and/or human health threats.
 These lists are intended to serve as a guideline for WHIP members and partners.
 They will be reviewed and adjusted as needed.